 Home to Ikea and some of the most fashionable people in Europe, it's no wonder that city breaks to Stockholm have become incredibly popular in recent years.

-If history and royalty are where you're interests lie, hop on a boat and head over to Djurgarden, the island on which the Swedish royal family once hunted, or head back to Gamla Stan to visit the beautiful Royal Palace.
-History enthusiasts will also love Vaxholm island, which houses the famous and fascinating Fortress Museum.
+If history and royalty are where your interests lie, hop on a boat and head over to Djurgarden, the island on which the Swedish royal family once hunted, or head back to Gamla Stan to visit the beautiful Royal Palace.
+History enthusiasts will also love Vaxholm Island, which houses the fascinating Fortress Museum.

 Getting from one place to another is simple in Stockholm, as the centre is so compact and the public transport reliable and cheap.
 But car hire is available if you prefer.

-Unsurprisingly, given how stylish the residents of the city are, the shopping in Stockholm is excellent, with many top clothing brands available, including Lindberg, Bjorn Borg and Acne as well as H&M. The Sodermalm area is particularly good for clothes shopping and there are also plenty of great eateries and funky bars where you can sample Swedish vodka and local beers as well.
+Unsurprisingly, given how stylish the residents of the city are, the shopping in Stockholm is excellent, with many top clothing brands available, including Lindberg, Bjorn Borg and Acne as well as H&M. The Sodermalm area is particularly good for clothes shopping and there are also plenty of great eateries and funky bars where you can sample Swedish vodka and local beers.

 If you've had your fill of retail therapy and want an educational day out with the kids, visit the Vasa Museum for the afternoon or Drottiningholm Castle and the Skansen historic park.
 The picturesque medieval Old Town of the city called Gamla Stan is a great place to while away a few hours too.